 Universities have now been partnering with coding bootcamps since 2016, but there is a ton of nuance between these university bootcamps.
-There are over 60 university bootcamps in 2020 and that number continues to grow.
-The majority of university bootcamps are operated by Trilogy Education.
+In 2021, there are about 120 university bootcamps in the Course Report directory (and counting)!
+The leading OPM is Trilogy Education (owned by 2U), followed by Quickstart and Fullstack Academy, as well as HackerU.
 Trilogy bootcamps are offered through the Continuing Education Department at each university and do not qualify for federal student loans or college credit.
 Competitors to Trilogy, like Noodle Partners and Quickstart Education, have broken into the market in 2019 as well.
 Other university coding bootcamps offer college credit, like Dominican University and Make School.
 Portland coding bootcamp Epicodus has partnered with Warner Pacific University to create a program called sourceU, where students take introductory college classes through the university, then do Epicodus' 27-week web and mobile development course.
 Students then take an additional 4 months of WPU courses, before graduating with an Associate's Degree.